QuantumCores/TenXEmpires/.ai/ci-cd-rollout-plan.md

 ```

 This workflow always produces a tag equal to the exact commit SHA (plus `latest` on the default branch), so deployed backend images map directly to the commit on `main`.

+**Note:** Database migrations run automatically when the backend application starts up in production.
+The `DatabaseMigrationService` handles this, so no manual migration steps are needed.
+See section 4.7 for details.

 ### 2.5 Deploy frontend pipeline